Vaginitis refers to any inflammation or infection of the vagina.

 A disturbance in any of these factors can trigger vaginitis.

-Both partners must be treated for trichomoniasis so that they don't re-infect each other.
+Trichomoniasis: Both partners must be treated for trichomoniasis so that they don't reinfect each other.
 Treatment generally involves taking oral antibiotics.
 If a female has more than one sexual partner, each partner (and any of their other partners) should also be treated.

-Treatment for noninfectious vaginitis generally includes estrogen creams or oral tablets, which can restore lubrication and decrease soreness and irritation.
+Noninfectious vaginitis: Treatment generally includes estrogen creams or oral tablets, which can restore lubrication and decrease soreness and irritation.